UmeanNever/B2NER/README.md

  - `B2NERD_all`: Contain ~1.4M samples from 54 datasets.
 The full-data version of our dataset suitable for in-domain supervised evaluation.
 It has standardized entity definitions but does not go through any data selection or pruning.
  - `B2NERD_raw`: Raw collected datasets with raw entity labels.
 It goes through basic format preprocessing but without further standardization.

-You can download the data from [Google Drive](https://drive.google.com/file/d/11Wt4RU48i06OruRca2q_MsgpylzNDdjN/view?usp=drive_link).
+You can download the data from [Here](https://drive.google.com/file/d/11Wt4RU48i06OruRca2q_MsgpylzNDdjN/view?usp=drive_link).
 Please also make sure you have got proper license to access the raw datasets in our collection.

 # Model & Code Usage